 Electric vehicles are driving an unprecedented lithium boom.
 Electric vehicles captured less than one percent of the global vehicle market in 2016, yet this one percent was enough to drive a major boom in lithium prices and investment.
 With automakers introducing a wide variety of new all-electric models and with sales growing at 40% annually, lithium will remain in high demand for decades.

-To convert the global vehicle market to battery power, lithium supply would need to expand by more than 50x.
+To convert the global vehicle market to battery power, lithium supply would need to expand by 40x.
 Even partial adoption of electric vehicles will require dramatic growth.
 Grid storage, aerial drones, and tablets are emerging technologies that also have large appetites for lithium.